tfabris/BlueGigaEmpeg/README.txt

-So to successfully debug via the Arduino USB debug cable and use the Arduino Serial Monitor program, I must connect the USB cable FIRST, before applying power to the empeg.
-Meaning if I am debugging in the car, I should connect the USB cable first and then turn on the ignition, that way the Serial Monitor program can find a port to connect to.
-If I am debugging on the test bench, I should connect the USB cable first, then connect the AC adapter to the empeg.
+So to successfully debug via the Arduino USB debug cable and use the Arduino Serial Monitor program, I must connect the USB cable FIRST, before applying power to the empeg (or before waking the empeg from sleep).
+Meaning if I am debugging in the car, I should connect the USB cable first and then turn on the ignition or wake the empeg from sleep.
+That way the Serial Monitor program can find a port to connect to.
+If I am debugging on the test bench, I should connect the USB cable first, then connect the AC adapter to the empeg or wake the empeg from sleep.

 When using the Arduino Serial Monitor program, set it to 115200 baud, with either "Newline" or "Both NL and CR" as line endings.
 If you are using a different serial terminal program, set it to 115200 8n1 and turn on local echo.

+Sending a bug report:

+- Use the Arduino Serial Monitor program as described above.

+- Reproduce the issue so that the communication shows up on the serial monitor while the issue is occurring.

+- After the issue is reproduced, pause the empeg player so that additional timestamp reports no longer show up (screen stops scrolling constantly).

+- Type the "set" and "list" commands into the serial monitor so that their results show up on the screen.

+- Select all in the serial monitor main window and copy and paste the contents into a text document and attach it to the bug report.

 Variables in the Arduino sketch: